 - When a JDBC driver is detected on the classpath, Spring Boot auto-configures a

-bean using properties defined inapplication.properties
+DataSourcebean using properties defined inapplication.properties.

 propertiesspring.datasource.url=jdbc:mysql://localhost:3306/mydb spring.datasource.username=root spring.datasource.password=password